canvasxyz/canvas/packages/gossiplog/README.md

 The rationale here is that prefixing message IDs with a _lexicographically sortable_ logical clock has many useful consquences.
 Regular Protobuf-style unsigned varints don't sort the same as their decoded values.

-The upshot is that these string message IDs can be sorted directly using the normal JavaScript string comparison to get a total order over messages that respects both logical clock order and transitive dependency order.
+These string message IDs can be sorted directly using the normal JavaScript string comparison to get a total order over messages that respects both logical clock order and transitive dependency order.
 For example, implementing a last-write-wins register for message effects is as simple as caching and comparing message ID strings.

 ## Usage